pathak-siddheshwar/Review-studio/README.md

   How to install:

-    In comman line enter the following command:
+    In command line enter the following command:

       npm install package_name